Lancaster, Texas: Colleges and universities

 Cedar Valley College, a two-year accredited institution affiliated with the Dallas County Community College District (DCCCD) is located on the border of Lancaster and Dallas.
 The college offers workforce training, continuing education, and college preparatory programs.
 As of spring 2013, 6,375 students were enrolled at the campus.

 The University of North Texas at Dallas campus is located just north of the Lancaster city limits in far southern Dallas.

 Public library

 Lancaster Veterans Memorial Library is located in Lancaster Community Park.
 The library relocated from a building on West Main Street in downtown to its present location in May 2001.
-The 23,000 square foot facility includes a public meeting room, reading lounge, and genealogical center.
+The 23000 sqft facility includes a public meeting room, reading lounge, and genealogical center.
 Lancaster residents can obtain a library card free of charge, which entitles the bearer to borrow materials and use the public-access internet computers.
 Nonresidents may purchase a library card for a nominal, annual fee.

 Just north of the library is a paved contemplative garden funded by the nonprofit Friends of the Lancaster Veterans Memorial Library organization.

 Media

 Lancaster's newspaper of record is the Focus Daily News.
 The DeSoto-based daily newspaper serves the southern suburbs of Dallas and is currently the largest circulation suburban daily newspaper in Texas.
+The newspaper can be found all over the town square and other parts of the city.